btozer/gmg/README.md

 **Step 1: Install an Anaconda python distribution**

-The simplest way to install GMG is to first install an Anaconda Python distribution: www.anaconda.com/download This should ensure you can install all the dependencies required on any platform (Linux, Mac, Windows) using the Conda package manager.
+The simplest way to install GMG is to first install an Anaconda Python distribution: www.anaconda.com/download

+This should ensure you can install all the dependencies required on any platform (Linux, Mac, Windows) using the Conda package manager.
+It is recommended you download the python3 version, even though GMG is written in python2.7 (you can create a python2.7 environment to run GMG).

 **Step 2: Create a new python environment for gmg**